replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 ## namespace

-The `namespace` key allows for a chart to be installed in an alternate namespace.
-If left blank, the namespace will default to the one into which the admin console is installed.
+The `namespace` key specifies an alternative namespace where the app manager installs the Helm chart.
+By default, if no alternate namespace is provided, then the Helm chart is installed to the same namespace as the admin console.

-If an alternate namespace is specified, it is required that the namespace exist or is included in the manifest file for the HelmChart custom resource.
+If you specify an alternate namespace in the `namespace` field, either Helm or your end user must create the namespace in the cluster:
+* **(Recommended) Configure Helm to create the namespace**: To configure Helm to create the namespace, include a Namespace object in the Release object of the Helm chart.
+For more information, see [Built-in objects](https://helm.sh/docs/chart_template_guide/builtin_objects/) in the Helm documentation.
+* **Instruct the end user to create the namespace**: Alternatively, the end user can run the `kubectl create namespace` command before they begin the installation process to create the namespace.
+For more information, see [Creating a new namespace](https://kubernetes.io/docs/tasks/administer-cluster/namespaces/#creating-a-new-namespace) in the Kubernetes documentation.

 ## builder